nawaz-prince/nawaz-prince/README.md

 # Hi, I’m @nawaz-prince

 ## Introduction
-Hello, I'm Nawaz Prince, a B.Tech student currently pursuing Computer Science and Engineering with a specialization in AI and ML.
+Hello, I'm Nawaz Prince, a B.Tech graduate in Computer Science and Engineering with a specialization in AI and ML.
 I am passionate about coding and exploring the fascinating world of artificial intelligence and machine learning.

 ## Interests
 - 💻 Coding: I enjoy working on diverse coding projects, experimenting with different technologies, and solving problems.